CopyleftCultivars/TinyLLamaFarmer/README.md

 - Termux (from F-Droid)
 - Hugging Face account (free) - https://huggingface.co/join

-## Part 1: Setting Up Termux and llama.cpp
+## Part 1: Setting Up Termux and llama.cpp (Should be done with internet access prior to when you intend to use the chatbot)

 1. Install F-Droid and Termux:
    - Download F-Droid from f-droid.org